 Fish Oil Supplements: Is the Brand You're Taking Safe?

-(March 30, 2005 - New York, NY) Environmental Defense today released the results of its fish oil supplement survey, which determined the best and worst choices based on company responses concerning removal of environmental contaminants.
-More than two-thirds of the companies contacted comply with the strictest standards, which is encouraging since consumers are increasingly taking fish oil supplements for their beneficial omega-3 fatty acids, and want to know that the products are safe.
+(August 24, 2005 - New York, NY) Environmental Defense today released the updated results of its fish oil supplement survey, which determined the best and worst choices based on company responses concerning removal of environmental contaminants.
+Since the original release in March, 28 companies have had their status changed or have been added to the list.
+And, more than 80% of the companies contacted comply with the strictest standards.
+This is encouraging since consumers are increasingly taking fish oil supplements for their beneficial omega-3 fatty acids, and want to know that the products are safe.

 “Fish oil supplements are a great way to reduce your risk of heart disease, but all supplements are not created equal,” said Environmental Defense scientist Dr. Rebecca Goldburg.
-“Consumers should be aware of potential risks from environmental contaminants such as PCBs and dioxins.”
+“Consumers should be aware of potential risks from environmental contaminants such as PCBs and dioxins.
+The fact that more companies have voluntarily come forward with this information since the original release of our study shows that they recognize this is an important issue to their customers and impacts the way they do business.”

 “Environmental contaminants like PCBs and dioxins are potent developmental and neurological toxins,” said Environmental Defense health program director Dr. John Balbus, MD, MPH.
 “People take supplements to be healthy, but if they don’t choose the right ones they could be sabotaging themselves.”

-Environmental Defense surveyed 54 major producers and suppliers of fish oil supplements in the United States to see if and how they are addressing health risks from environmental contaminants.
-They evaluated standards from a number of U.S. and foreign government agencies.
-Since the Environmental Protection Agency (EPA) and State of California (Proposition 65) limits were the most protective of human health, they used these standards as the survey’s baseline.
-In addition, the Council for Responsible Nutrition - a trade association comprising many of the companies surveyed - has established voluntary standards equal to or more stringent than those set by EPA and California’s Proposition 65.
+Environmental Defense originally surveyed 54 major producers and suppliers of fish oil supplements in the United States to see if and how they were addressing health risks from environmental contaminants.
+The organization also evaluated standards from a number of U.S. and foreign government agencies.
+Since the Environmental Protection Agency (EPA) and State of California (Proposition 65) limits were the most protective of human health, these standards were used as the survey’s baseline.
+In addition, the Council for Responsible Nutrition – a trade association comprising many of the companies surveyed – has established voluntary standards equal to or more stringent than those set by EPA and California’s Proposition 65.

-More than two-thirds (37) of the 54 companies contacted verified that they met the strictest U.S. standards for contaminants.
+Since the original survey was conducted, 21 companies have been added to Environmental Defense’s survey, and 7 others have upgraded their status by providing additional information.
+More than 80% (61) of the 75 companies now verify that they meet the strictest U.S. standards for contaminants.
 These companies use highly effective purification processes - molecular distillation and steam deodorization - to separate pollutants from the beneficial omega-3 fatty acids.
-Nine companies’ responses were incomplete, and eight companies did not respond.
+21 companies’ responses were incomplete, and seven companies did not respond.

 Overall, fish oil supplements are an ecologically acceptable as well as healthful choice for consumers.
 But, in the future consumers will ideally be able to choose fish oil supplements that are not only properly purified, but also derived only from well-managed, ecologically sound fisheries.